usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 An authenticated protected channel between sensor (or endpoint containing a sensor that resists sensor replacement) and verifier SHALL be established and the sensor or endpoint authenticated **prior** to capturing the biometric sample from the claimant.

 Empirical testing of the biometric system to be deployed SHALL demonstrate an equal error rate of **1 in 1000** or better with respect to matching performance.
-The biometric system SHALL operate with a false match rate of **1 in 1000** or better.
+The biometric system SHALL operate with an FMR of **1 in 1000** or better.

 The biometric system SHOULD implement PAD.
 Testing of the biometric system to be deployed SHOULD demonstrate at least 90% resistance to presentation attacks for each relevant attack type (aka species), where resistance is defined as the number of thwarted presentation attacks divided by the number of trial presentation attacks.